etrigan976/The-Future-of-Mail/README.md

 ### What worked?

+I think the concept worked.
+Mail right now is very much dependent on automatically controlled robots and this game resembles the concept pretty well. i think also the geometry designs of the people, city, buildings and robot worked well, except for the fact i had to speed learn blender for textures. this rush definitely shows in a view of models.

 ### What didn't work?

+i couldnt fit in any special mechanics in the game because time would not allow it unfortunately. i was gonna have some extra obstacles like a person model that would come around the course and cause the player to lose but i couldnt determine how to have a kind of AI for it for pathfinding. i also didn't have enough to make music for the game, even though i have never used a audio production application before.

 ### Satisfaction

+I am pretty satisfied with the result at least given how much time i had.
+I think it turned out fine as a prototype game showcasing the engine.

 ### Future Improvement

+I would like to improve the composition of the textures because i was not anticipating how raw the texture painting is for blender, so it got sloppy.
+Additionally, i would like to have it where for the people models to have a bunch of different textures so that i can have an array of paths and have the game randomly select the textures to use.

 ## Tools Used to make this

 ### Modeling: Blender

+### Audio: Audacity

+### Engine: Bevy

+### Programming Language: Rust

 ## Licensing